OliverMount/SourceImaging/README.md

 └── T2_SPACE_SAG_1_0MM_0010
 ```

 3. After completing steps 1 and 2, this code initiates the preprocessing process for each participant within your anatomy folder, processing them individually.
 The script also includes functionality to check for previously processed participants based on the availability of processed files.
 Consequently, the script can be executed sequentially, allowing you to process a few users at a time.
 This feature enhances the flexibility of the current script.

-4.Upon completion of preprocessing for a participant, the folder structure is organized as follows: the HEAD folder is relocated to the RawDicom directory, and the processed files are stored in the nifti and Standard directories, as illustrated below.
+4. Upon completion of preprocessing for a participant, the folder structure is organized as follows: the HEAD folder is relocated to the RawDicom directory, and the processed files are stored in the nifti and Standard directories, as illustrated below.

 ```
 ├── ibs0001